lecb/constraint_paper/README.md

 # Constraint paper pipeline

-Reproducible analysis pipeline for the manuscript:
-**“Constraint does not equal penetrance: population loss-of-function variation in ultra-constrained human genes.”**
+**Constraint does not equal penetrance: population loss-of-function variation in ultra-constrained human genes.**

 This repository contains the full R pipeline used to generate all main figures and tables for the manuscript.